sagecodes/intro-machine-learning-old/README.md

 - [Data Analytics](https://www.galvanize.com/seattle/data-analytics) - 10/23/2018

-- [Structured Study Program at Hack Reactor](https://getcoding.hackreactor.com/ssp-overview/) - 11/5/2018 or 11/12/2018  ***If you're ineterested in learning more about web development THIS IS A GREAT OPTION!!!!!
+- [Structured Study Program at Hack Reactor](https://getcoding.hackreactor.com/ssp-overview/) - 11/5/2018 or 11/12/2018  ***If you're interested in learning more about web development THIS IS A GREAT OPTION!!!!!

 #### Immersive Bootcamps